GoogleCloudPlatform/spanner-migration-tool/docs/limitations.md

 ### Schema Conversion

-- Loading dump files from SQL Server, Oracle and DynamoDB is not supported
 - Schema Only Mode does not create foreign keys
 - Foreign key actions such as [ON DELETE CASCADE](https://cloud.google.com/spanner/docs/reference/standard-sql/data-definition-language#create_table) are not supported.
 If you do not specify a foreign key action, Spanner infers NO ACTION as the default action
 - Migration of check constraints, functions and views is not supported